 Considerations for Changing Residency

-Now that you can work from home, are you considering a move to another state?
+Now that working from home has become more common, are you considering a move to another state?
 Perhaps to a low-tax or no-tax state?
-If so, you are not alone, and here are some of the things you should be considering.
+If so, you are not alone, and here are some of the things you should be considering for income tax purposes.

 Determining where an individual is domiciled requires a subjective analysis of several factors, including, but not limited to: